 This all happens through something called the Google Analytics Tracking Code.
-Defined simply as a piece of code that goes on your website to activate all these tracking capabilities.
-With this, you can gauge ad performance (how many people are visiting the site from your ad), conversions (how many people are doing a specified task on your site), and it will add cookies to a visitor so that you can track how many times they visit your site.
+In simple terms, this code is a snippet of JavaScript that sends data traffic related to your website visitor sessions back to Google Analytics.
+With this information, you can gauge ad performance (how many people are visiting the site from your ad), conversions (how many people are doing a specified task on your site), and it will add cookies to a visitor so that you can track how many times they visit your site.

 Setting up analytics can be a little complicated, but that's why Google has created a step-by-step video to help you through the process.
 The good news is that once this is done, you're well on your way to getting incredibly valuable information to help market your business.
-Luckily, the whole program is set up to help the business-focused and not the techies.
-So, if you aren't yucking it up with the IT folks on the regular, have no fear.
+Luckily the whole program is set up to help the business-focused and not the techies.
+So, if tech isn't your strong suit, have no fear!
 You can do this!